Numeraire-invariant quadratic hedging and mean--variance portfolio allocation: Symmetric definition of admissibility.

 In view of $\P\sim \tP$ and $X>0$ this yields $\vt_{t}^{(k)}S_{t}=(\vt_{t}^{(k)}\hS_{t})X_t\overset{\P}{\rightarrow }(\vt _{t}\hS_{t})X_t=\vt _{t}S_{t}$, which completes the proof of $L^2(\P)$-closedness. \item $L^2(\P)$-closedness of $K_v(S,\P)$ and strict convexity in \eqref{eq:1new} yield the existence of an optimizer together with $\vt_T S_T=\tilde\vt_T S_T$ almost surely for any two optimizers $\vt,\tilde\vt$.
 The martingale property in Lemma~\ref{lem: (theta S)Z} yields

 and hence $\vt_t S_t=\tilde\vt_t S_t$ almost surely because $Z$ is positive. \end{enumerate}

-\begin{remark} \begin{enumerate*}[(1)] \item \ Since $Z(\vp S)$ in Definition~\ref{D:deflator} is a strictly positive $\P$-martingale, neither the processes $Z$ and $\vp S$ nor their left limits $Z_-$ and $(\vp S)_-$ are allowed to hit zero.
+\begin{remark}[On the assumption of Theorem~\ref{T:closedness}] \begin{enumerate*}[(1)] \item \ Since $Z(\vp S)$ in Definition~\ref{D:deflator} is a strictly positive $\P$-martingale, neither the processes $Z$ and $\vp S$ nor their left limits $Z_-$ and $(\vp S)_-$ are allowed to hit zero.
 One could weaken these assumptions by considering $Z$ and $\vp S$ in the form of stochastic exponentials that are restarted after hitting zero, \emph{\`a la} Choulli, Krawczyk, and Stricker~\cite{choulli.al.98}.
-Proposition 6.1 and Theorem 6.2 of \cite{czichowsky.schweizer.13} then offer a way of generalizing Theorem~\ref{T:closedness} to such relaxed setting. \item \ For the assumption of Theorem~\ref{T:closedness} to hold, it is sufficient that there exists a strictly positive process $Z$ such that $ZS$ is a $\P$-$\sigma$-martingale and $\sup_{t\in \lbrack 0,T]}|Z_{t}|\in L^{2}(\P)$.
-Up to the $L^2(\P)$-condition, this holds if $X>0$ and $\hS=S/X$ satisfies the no free lunch with vanishing risk (NFLVR) condition, which is implied by the existence of an equivalent local martingale measure; see Delbaen and Schachermayer~\cite{delbaen.schachermayer.98}.
+Proposition 6.1 and Theorem 6.2 of \cite{czichowsky.schweizer.13} then offer a way of generalizing Theorem~\ref{T:closedness} to such relaxed setting; see \cite{cerny.czichowsky.25} for the details. \\ \item \ For the assumption of Theorem~\ref{T:closedness} to hold, it is sufficient that there exists a strictly positive process $Z$ such that $ZS$ is a $\P$-$\sigma$-martingale and $\sup_{t\in \lbrack 0,T]}|Z_{t}|\in L^{2}(\P)$.
+Up to the $L^2(\P)$-condition, this holds if $X>0$ and $\hS=S/X$ satisfies the no free lunch with vanishing risk (NFLVR) condition, which is implied by the existence of an equivalent local martingale measure for $\hS$; see Delbaen and Schachermayer~\cite{delbaen.schachermayer.98}.
 In that sense, the assumption in Theorem~\ref{T:closedness} is related to the absence of arbitrage. \end{enumerate*} \end{remark}